The Complexity Classes of Hamming Distance Recoverable Robust Problems: Recoverable Robust Problems and the Polynomial Hierarchy

 Observe that with a linear sized encoding, exponentially many scenarios may be encoded.
-We study this combinatorial explosion with the result that it introduces more complexity for Hamming Distance Recoverable Robust problems.
-For this, we use \sat{} as base problem and show the $\Sigma^p_3$-hardness of \hdrr[\sat{}] with a linear number of $xor$-dependencies.
-Furthermore, we show also that if $P_A \in \NP$, then \hdrr{} with a linear number of $xor$-dependencies is in $\Sigma^p_3$.
+We study this combinatorial explosion with the result that it introduces more complexity for Hamming distance recoverable robust problems in comparison to the base problem.
+Concretely, we use \sat{} as base problem and show the $\Sigma^p_3$-hardness of \hdrr[\sat{}] with a linear number of $xor$-dependencies.
+From that point on, we can derive hardness results for further problems.
+Before we start the analysis of the hardness, we shall show that if $P_A \in \NP$, then \hdrr{} with a linear number of $xor$-dependencies is in $\Sigma^p_3$.